Nik-Zainal-Group/signature.tools.lib/README.md

 substitution signatures or catalogues.
 - **```plotRearrSignatures(...)```**: function to plot one or more rearrangement signatures or catalogues.

+Functions for organ-specific signatures and exposures conversion

+- **```getOrganSignatures(...)```**: returns organ-specific signatures of a requested organ and mutation type.
+- **```convertExposuresFromOrganToRefSigs(...)```**: after signature fit using organ-specific signatures, use this function to apply the conversion matrix, to convert organ-specific signature exposures into reference signature exposures.

 Functions for HRD indexes